-Advertise your games, sure… but let it get to your head.
+Advertise your games, sure… but let it go to your head.

 Sunset Overdrive is coming out later this year and so Insomniac has inevitably ramped up their promotion campaign.
 However, the nature of this promotion has had an adverse effect in making me more alienated to the game rather than hyped up for it.
 Much of the media for Sunset Overdrive has been underlined with a sort of tongue-in-cheek, brash attitude; which to be fair probably reflects the tone of the game and Sucker Punch as a team of developers.